 Market volatility as a whole or stock volatility individually can bring a measure of uncertainty into your investments.
 Buy stock on highly volatile markets, and your boldness may be rewarded with significant returns because prices suddenly rise – or prices may plummet, leaving you only two options: hold out and hope for better days or sell at a loss to get out of the investment before the situation turns even worse.

 So while volatility is often negatively equated with risk, this assertion only tells half the story.
 Volatility does mean higher risk, but with the potential of significantly higher investment returns.
 Hedge funds all over the world have proven that high-risk investments aren't something to be avoided entirely, but rather an opportunity to generate significant returns as long as you use hedging strategies to protect yourself from potential adverse effects.

 This investing style aims to only invest in assets with low volatility.
-The investor determines the maximum amount of risk they aim for and then invests only in bonds, stocks, futures, and similar securities, which are less risky than their chosen threshold.
+The investor determines the maximum amount of risk they aim for and then invests only in bonds, stocks, investing in futures, and similar securities, which are less risky than their chosen threshold.
 This approach doesn't often lead to great returns in the short term, but low-volatility investing has been shown to be very effective over very long periods of time.
 This is because of the "Low Volatility Anomaly", which poses that low-volatility investing often becomes comparatively profitable over very long-term timeframes.